Skip to content

 Install DataKit.

-Alternatively, you can also log in to Guance, go to Integrations > DataKit, select Linux, Windows, MacOS based on your host system, and obtain the DataKit installation command and steps.
+Alternatively, you can also log in to Guance, go to Integrations > DataKit, and select Linux, Windows, MacOS according to your host system to obtain DataKit installation commands and steps.

 Log Collector Configuration

-After installing DataKit, you can enable standard log collection or custom log collection to gather various types of log data from system logs and application logs such as Nginx, Redis, Docker, ES, etc.
+After installing DataKit, you can enable standard log collection or custom log collection in two ways to collect various types of log data such as system logs and application logs like Nginx, Redis, Docker, ES, etc.

-Navigate to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample, and rename it to logging.conf for configuration.
-After completing the configuration, restart DataKit to apply the changes.
+Enter the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample, and rename it to logging.conf for configuration.
+After completing the configuration, restart DataKit for it to take effect.

 For more details, refer to HOST Log Collection.